 Only students who are 17 years of age or older are eligible for admission to IELP.
 No prior knowledge of English is necessary.
 Foreign students must provide documentation to establish their ability to support themselves while in the U.S.

 English as a Second Language (ESL)

 Credit and non-credit courses in ESL are offered during the fall, spring, and summer sessions.
 Intensive English classes focus on preparation for university study.
 Placement testing for the three-level intensive English program is held at the beginning of each semester.
-Testing is also available for international students who require language clearance before registering for UALR classes.
 Students receive English instruction at the appropriate level of difficulty.

 - Placement: Upon arrival, students are placed in the appropriate level on the basis of diagnostic tests.

 - Levels: The IELP offers three levels of instruction: Foundations, Intermediate, and Pre-university/TOEFL.

 - Classes: Each student has at least 20 hours of instruction per week; every student works to acquire grammar, pronunciation, culture, reading, writing, listening, speaking, and study skills.
 TOEFL preparation is offered at the highest level.

 - Time frame: There are three semesters of instruction each year; each term is approximately fifteen weeks in length.
 Students may progress from foundations to the pre-university/TOEFL level in one year.
 However, determination and diligence determine how quickly an individual advances to the next level.

 Prospective students who are not in the U.S. must follow standard U.S. Immigration and Naturalization Service procedures for entry into the U.S. A student planning to study in the U.S. must obtain an F-1 visa.
 UALR is authorized to issue a Certificate of Student Eligibility (I-20) to eligible students.
 Students with the F-1 visa must remain full-time students to maintain F-1 status.